joshcanhelp/josh-to-11/content/post/89-3-more-important-questions-to-ask-before-sending-company-email-marketing.md

 wpid: 796
 ---

-# 3 MORE Important Questions to Ask Before Sending Company Email Marketing

 [On Monday, I posted 3 questions to ask before sending your email campaign](/3-important-questions-to-ask-before-sending-an-email-campaign/).
 Today, I’m going to finish up this thought with three more questions.